amfairley/memorycards/README.md

 <details><summary>How to clone image</summary>
 <img src="/documentation/deployment/deploying-locally.png">
 </details>
-For example, in Studio Visual Code you will need to use the git clone command as such:
+For example, in Studio Visual Code you will need to use the git clone command as such:<br>

 ```
 git clone https://github.com/amfairley/memorycards.git
 ```

 There is also the option in the same green "<> Code" button to download all files as a ZIP folder or open the repository with GitHub Desktop.
 For any troubleshooting, please see the GitHub documentation that can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).